lucyrush/rivercity_jewellery/readme-additions/testing.md

 | Login |    Y   |  Fully responsive, no horizontal scrollbar   |

 # Usability Testing
 - A site-wide usability test was conducted.
-I asked my partner, David to help participate in the testing.
+I asked my partner to help participate in the testing.
 The user was presented with the following aims:
     - You are an avid jewellery enthusiast.
 You are interested in buying yourself a new piece of jewellery at a treat, you deserve it!
     - Navigate to the Home page to see if you would prefer to go stright to the product or check out the blog.
     - You decide that you would like to know more about jewellery, so you head to the blog.
 You browse through the blog list and pick a post to read in full.